kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(5\) Each removable bolt, screw, nut, pin, or other removable fastener must meet the locking requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.607   Fasteners.|§25.607]].

-\(6\) Certain doors, as specified by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.807   Emergency exits.|§25.807]](h), must also meet the applicable requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.809   Emergency exit arrangement.|§25.809]] through 25.812 for emergency exits.
+\(6\) Certain doors, as specified by [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.807   Emergency exits.|§25.807]](h), must also meet the applicable requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.809   Emergency exit arrangement.|§§25.809]] through 25.812 for emergency exits.

 \(b\) *Opening by persons.* There must be a means to safeguard each door against opening during flight due to inadvertent action by persons.
 In addition, design precautions must be taken to minimize the possibility for a person to open a door intentionally during flight.
 If these precautions include the use of auxiliary devices, those devices and their controlling systems must be designed so that—